SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/Cryogenics_checklist_via_epics.md

 > turns on in any of the modules, the shifter is ONLY required to check
 > the internal level probes and the internal temperature probes every
 > hour.
 Anomalies in the readings need to be reported timely to the
-> Technical Coordinator or his Deputy and registered in the e-log.
+> Technical Coordinator or their Deputy and registered in the e-log.

 > IV\.
 As soon as the first internal level probe (at -6cm position )
 > alarm starts, the shifter MUST notify both Technical Coordinator and